ouspg/CryptoCourse/Week4Exercises/README.md

 This week’s exercises focus on stream ciphers and hash functions.
 We briefly touch the topic of MACs on the final task, which is the main theme of the following week.

+Stream ciphers and hashes are in the course book on the pages 77-126.

 ## Grading

 You are eligible for following points from the exercise.
 Previous task(s) should be completed before going further.